AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Depending on which AdGuard product you are using, Filtering log can be located in different places.

-- In **AdGuard for Windows** you will find it inside *Ad Blocker* tab or via the tray menu;
+- In **AdGuard for Windows**, you can find it inside *Ad Blocker* tab or via the tray menu
-- In **AdGuard for Mac** it is under *Settings → Advanced → Filtering log*;
+- In **AdGuard for Mac**, it is located under *Settings → Advanced → Filtering log*
-- In **AdGuard for Android** it is a separate item in the side menu, also filtering log for a specific app or website is accessible from the Assistant.
+- In **AdGuard for Android**, you can find it under *Statistics → Recent activity*. *Recent activity* can also be accessed from the *Assistant*
-- In **AdGuard Browser Extension** it is accessible from the *Miscellaneous* settings tab or by right-clicking the extension icon.
-Only Chromium- and Firefox-based browsers show applied **element hiding rules** (including CSS, ExtCSS) and **JS rules and scriptlets** in their Filtering logs.
+- In **AdGuard Browser Extension**, it is accessible from the *Miscellaneous* settings tab or by right-clicking the extension icon.
+Only Chromium- and Firefox-based browsers show applied **element hiding rules** (including CSS, ExtCSS) and **JS rules and scriptlets** in their Filtering logs

 :::note

-In **AdGuard for iOS** and in **AdGuard for Safari** Filtering log does not exist because of the way content blockers are implemented in Safari.
+In **AdGuard for iOS** and **AdGuard for Safari**, Filtering log does not exist because of the way content blockers are implemented in Safari.
 AdGuard does not see the web requests and therefore cannot display them.

 :::